BartlomiejPecko/projectEuler/README.md

 I chose c# because I like the aesthetics that VS provides.
 To run it, you will need the folder 'Methods' and selected problems you want.

-I focus on making it as transparent and clear as I can.
+I focus on coding it the with most cleanliness I can.
 Project contains all reusable code in the folder 'Methods'.

 I tried expanding the use-case whenever possible, so not only it solves problem using the given number, but the user can input his own number to be calculated.